brewchetta/101022-phase-1-extra-study/README.md

 You're building a website for a VHS rental store!
 They've provided you with the information you'll need in a `db.json` file as well as some rudimentary styling and a basic `index.html`.
 Your first tasks are this:

+Firstly, delete the `div`s and their contents with a class of `vhs-card`.
+These are meant to be examples of what the final product might look like.

 Make a fetch request to get all the VHS cassettes. **For each** VHS cassette, create a new element and display it in the `.vhs-container` in a card like this:

 ```html